Thank you!

 India

-India presents a compelling alternative to China with its large, skilled workforce, competitive labor costs, and government initiatives like “Make in India” and Production Linked Incentive (PLI) schemes.
-The country is particularly strong in electronics, textiles, pharmaceuticals, and automotive manufacturing.
-However, businesses must navigate infrastructure gaps, bureaucratic red tape, and logistical inefficiencies, which can pose challenges for companies requiring seamless supply chain integration.
+India presents a compelling alternative to China with its large workforce, competitive labor costs, and government initiatives like “Make in India” and Production Linked Incentive (PLI) schemes.
+The country is particularly relevant for textiles, engineering, pharmaceuticals, automotive components, and a growing electronics manufacturing base.
+However, businesses must navigate infrastructure gaps, bureaucratic complexity, and logistics variability, which can pose challenges for companies requiring seamless supply chain integration.

 Vietnam

-Vietnam has positioned itself as a growing manufacturing hub, especially for textiles, apparel, and electronics assembly.
-With lower labor costs than China and strong trade agreements like the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and Regional Comprehensive Economic Partnership (RCEP), it offers favorable conditions for exporters.
-However, Vietnam’s reliance on imported raw materials and limited high-tech manufacturing capacity can be constraints for businesses needing more advanced production capabilities.
+Vietnam has positioned itself as a growing manufacturing hub, especially for textiles, apparel, furniture, footwear, consumer goods, and electronics assembly.
+With competitive labor costs and strong trade agreements like the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and Regional Comprehensive Economic Partnership (RCEP), it offers favorable conditions for exporters.
+However, Vietnam’s reliance on imported raw materials and limited capacity in some high-tech manufacturing categories can be constraints for businesses needing more advanced production capabilities.

 Vietnam manufacturing: cargo ship with MADE IN VIETNAM painted on it